The air quality on an aircraft is sometimes of concern for passengers and how they can achieve better air quality when flying by private jet.

-The time taken to replenish all the air cabin will vary from aircraft to aircraft, however, most can do it within 2 minutes.
+The time taken to replenish all the air cabins will vary from aircraft to aircraft, however, most can do it every two minutes.

 An aircraft with a recirculation system, on the other hand, works by bringing in partial fresh air while mixing it with the existing cabin air.
-In order to ensure the air is clean, the air is passed through a HEPA (High-Efficiency Particle Arrestance) filter.
+In order to ensure the air is clean, the air is passed through a HEPA ((High Efficiency Particulate Air) filter.

-The filter has a cluster of fibers which are able to filter out pathogens, bacteria, and other harmful particles from the air.
-Most manufacturers claim that HEPAs filters can remove around 99.97% of airborne particles.
+The filter has a cluster of fibers that are able to filter out pathogens, bacteria, and other harmful particles from the air.
+Most manufacturers claim that HEPA filters can remove around 99.97% of airborne particles.

 Typically speaking, most private jets with a recirculation system are able to fully replenish the cabin air within 4 minutes.

 These are the systems that are found on many business jets and the majority of commercial aircraft.

 The process works in a similar way to fresh air systems.
 However, rather than 100% of the air being extracted from the cabin, a small percentage of air is recirculated and passes through the HEPA filter.